 Just a bit about why I built this site.

 My 60's pages are a collection of memories, thoughts, with some original art and graphics and a spattering of my own personal photos.
-I put this page up simply because I'd like people to be able to learn something about my time, and how wonderfully colorful the period really was.
+I built this site dedicated to my memories hoping to lock a slice of time into our current lifestyle.
+These pages are basically memoirs of my growing up during one of the most colorful and exciting decades ever.
+I'd like people to be able to learn something about my time, and how wonderful the period really was.

+Were the sixties ideal and perfect?
+For me they were, but I was just a kid.
+Like any decade, the '60's had their share of turmoil and bad times along with the good.
 I won't expound too much on the hippie days, or the turbulence of the Viet Nam war, protest marches, and the post-mortem-power-to-the-people existence that ear-marked the mid to late sixties.
 It was a confusing time, and even though I was a "hippie" in the 70's, the memories of those days aren't nearly as cherished as the more innocent fun of the 60's.
-However, I have put up some 70's pages that include my recollections of that period.
-It's not like the 70's were'nt fun for me; they were, and I miss those days.
-What I really wanted to focus on are the 60's.

 Play time was creative.
 Games were invented when the old ones became dull.
 Toys were likewise created when the real things weren't available.
 I can recall using tree branches for army rifles and blocks of wood for walkie-talkies.
 If you didn't have a cowboy pistol, forefinger and thumb worked great.
 The best part: you could never misplace your weapon.
 You made these wonderful clicking sounds when cocking the ol' sharpshooter, and making the same noises for returning it to the invisible holster on your hip.